 "My sorrow, when she's here with me, thinks these dark days of autumn rain are beautiful as days can be; she loves the bare, the withered tree; she walks the sodden pasture lane."

 — Robert Frost

 Invite guests over for tea.
 Have them arrive at midnight to take advantage of the prime harrowing hours of the night.
 Serve a dark brew and finger snacks.
-It would add more creepiness to the party if the snacks were finger-shaped.
-Black is definitely the color of choice for the serve ware.
+It would be even creepier if the snacks were actually finger-shaped.
+Black is definitely the color of choice for the serverware.